Center for Research in Environmental Sciences & Technologies

 · Support teachers in teaching science and environmental educationThe main CREST facility was dedicated in 2001 by Dr. Jane Goodall, who is also the namesake of our annual district science fair, the CREST-Jane Goodall Science Symposium.
 The center, adjacent to Boones Ferry Primary and Inza R. Wood Middle School in Wilsonville, includes two classroom spaces, a ½-acre vegetable garden, orchard, pond, greenhouse, and access to 250-acres of forests and wetlands.
 Classes often visit to meet our education animals and to utilize the gardens, pond, and forest for field studies.Overview of CREST Programs:

 Lessons & Field Experiences

-K-8 CREST Staff lead a variety of lessons and field experiences that target specific science standards
+K-8 CREST Staff and teachers lead a variety of lessons and field experiences that target specific science standards

 and engage students in place-based learning.
 Students consider topics about the natural world,

 their connection to it, and develop skills to become active stewards in their community.

 Student Scientific Research 6-12 Students engage in active scientific inquiry by developing independent research projects in science

 or engineering.
 CREST staff assist with the development of research plans and connect students